Aminalsh/blood-work-report/README.md

-# Blood Work Report â€” Laboratory Report Generation System
+# Blood Work Report” Laboratory Report Generation System

 A full-stack laboratory report application built with Java 21 and Spring Boot.
 Users choose a test panel, enter numeric or qualitative marker values, and receive a saved report containing evaluated marker statuses and a rule-based interpretation.